-The Smart Power M5 is a 5000 Watt Power Conversion System that manages a photovoltaic energy source, exports power to the grid and maintains batteries, for a backup power supply to critical loads.
+The Smart Power M5 Plus is a 5000 Watt Power Conversion System that manages a photovoltaic energy source, exports power to the grid, and maintains batteries for backup power to critical loads.
 For planning purposes this section will outline the system layout as well as the associated components.
-This will provide the basis for applying the full potential of the Smart Power M5.
+This will provide the basis for applying the full potential of the Smart Power M5 Plus.

-M5 SYSTEM LAYOUT
+M5 PLUS SYSTEM LAYOUT

-The Smart Power M5 is optimized for a utility-connected application where surplus power from a photovoltaic energy source can be exported to the utility.
+The Smart Power M5 Plus is optimized for a utility-connected application where surplus power from a photovoltaic energy source can be exported to the utility.
 A battery bank provides energy storage to power the electrical loads if utility power is interrupted.
-Figure 1 shows a typical installation of an M5 in a PV energy system.
+Figure 1 shows a typical installation of an M5 Plus in a PV energy system.

-Internal M5 Layout
+Internal M5 Plus Layout

-The Smart Power M5 has been designed to hold all components necessary in one box for a grid connected solar electric system with battery back-up.
-The following components are included inside the M5:
+The Smart Power M5 Plus has been designed to hold all components necessary in one box for a grid connected solar electric system with battery back-up.
+The following components are included inside the M5 Plus:

-- 100A Battery Charger with Maximum Power Point Tracking (MPPT) - 5kW DC to AC grid connect capable inverter (Stand Alone surge 7.5kW for 10 sec.) - PV (DC) Disconnect with built in Ground Fault Interrupt (GFI) - Backup Circuit Transfer Contactor - AC Circuit Breakers for Inverter Output, Grid Connection, and Load Output - RS485 Communications Interface
+- 100A Battery Charger with Maximum Power Point Tracking (MPPT) - Bidirectional 5kW DC-AC grid connect capable inverter (Stand Alone surge 7.5kW for 10 sec.) - PV (DC) Disconnect with built in Ground Fault Interrupt (GFI) - Backup Circuit Transfer Contactor - AC Circuit Breakers for Inverter Output, Grid Connection, and Load Output - RS485 Communications Interface